We’re founders who invest in early-stage startups and help other founders build successful businesses.

 What stage do you invest in?

-The vast majority of our investments are pre-seed and seed, and we occasionally do series A. We are comfortable meeting early when a founder is still in the "idea" stage, and we're willing to invest pre-revenue and even pre-product.
+We invest in early stage companies (pre-seed, seed, series A).
+We are comfortable meeting early when a founder is still in the "idea" stage, and we're willing to invest pre-revenue and even pre-product.
 We've also written a good number of checks for companies that already have significant traction.
 Every situation is different.

 How big is your investment team?